 Teachers need to be aware of a range of potential risk factors:

-There is legislation in force that governs the maximum amount of time which employees can be required to work, although it is subject to exceptions.
-The right to four weeks holiday and some of the rest periods is not negotiable.
+Legislation governs the maximum amount of time that employees are required to work, although it is subject to exceptions.

 There are minimum requirements 1 for working hours and rest breaks, which can be especially relevant if you are rehearsing or touring: